Medical Uses of Cannabis

 Despite its legalisation in the UK in 2018, many people remain unaware of medical cannabis and its potential benefits.
 As attitudes and regulations around cannabis continue to evolve, more people are discovering its potential benefits for managing a variety of health conditions.

-Whether you're curious about how it can aid in pain management, enhance symptom relief, or improve overall quality of life, we’re here to guide you through the essentials.
+Whether you're curious about how it can potentially aid in pain management, enhance symptom relief, or improve overall quality of life, we’re here to guide you through the essentials, and dive into some possible medical cannabis uses.
 We'll clarify the UK law, break down what medical cannabis is and how it's used, and explain the routes to accessing a medical cannabis prescription in the UK.

 The first question you might ask when considering medical cannabis is, is cannabis legal in the UK?
 The answer is, yes and no.

 In the UK, cannabis is a Class B drug and is illegal to possess or consume without a prescription.
-Although most people are aware of the legality around its recreational use, many still don’t know medical cannabis was legalised in 2018.
+Although most people are aware of the legality around its recreational use, many still don’t know medical cannabis was legalised in 2018 when prescribed and consumed under specialist supervision in the UK.

 Medical Cannabis for Epilepsy